OnlyLoveOleg/ansible-role-ansible/README.md

 Ansible
 =========

-Role to install Ansible from git clone and manage ansible.cfg.
+Role to install Ansible from git clone.
 By default no variables required.